emerson-escolar/TDAPatents/README.md

 So for example with a sector dummy coloring, nodes containing mostly firms in that sector should show up red, while nodes containing no firms in that sector show up blue.

+## Details on the Mapper output - cyjs version

+Also contains the following data: for each Mapper nodes, the average lens position of its members.
+One can use this information to fix the locations of the mapper nodes, and make it comparable to the filter function (for example 2D PCA).

 ## Details on "derived_stats"